British Airways Long Haul Aircraft Fleet Guide

 Collage of British Airways Club Suite Cabin, Boeing 777 Aircraft, London Heathrow (Image Credit: British Airways)

-This is the only long haul aircraft operated at Gatwick.
+This is currently the only long haul aircraft operated at Gatwick.

 Before COVID-19 BA refurbished Gatwick based Boeing 777-200s.
 This increased seating in World Traveller from 9 to 10 abreast, reduced the size of Club World and increased the size of World Traveller Plus.